 If you encounter racist discrimination, you can contact the Office of the Non-Discrimination.

 If you encounter discrimination in working life, contact your employer first.
 If contacting your employer does not help, contact the occupational safety and health representative or shop steward of the workplace.
-If necessary, you can contact the occupational safety and health authorities of the Regional State Administrative Agencies (tyosuojelu.fi) that monitor discrimination in working life.
+If necessary, you can contact the Non-Discrimination Ombudsman or the occupational safety and health authorities of the Regional State Administrative Agencies (tyosuojelu.fi).

 If you have become a victim of a racist offence, contact the police.
 A racist offence means an offence, in which the perpetrator has a racist motive.